Skip to content

 my_function(42)

 By default results are captured into an in-memory buffer.
-Read them back as a pandas DataFrame:
+Read them back as a list of dicts:

 Field Description

-mb_run_id UUID generated once when microbench is imported.
-Identical across all bench suites in the same process — use groupby('mb_run_id') to correlate records from independent suites.
+mb.run_id UUID generated once when microbench is imported.
+Identical across all bench suites in the same process — use groupby('mb.run_id') to correlate records from different benchmarks in the same run.

 Extended example